How do I start therapy with Anchor & Bloom?

 A Registered Psychotherapist (RP) is a regulated mental health professional in Ontario, licensed by the College of Registered Psychotherapists of Ontario (CRPO).
 RPs hold a Master's-level education in counselling or psychotherapy, complete clinical training hours, and meet ongoing professional standards.

 Psychologists in Ontario are regulated by the College of Psychologists and Behaviour Analysts of Ontario (CPBAO) and can perform formal psychological assessments and diagnoses.
 Social workers are regulated by the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 Registered Psychotherapists focus on psychotherapy as their primary practice.
 Most extended health benefit plans cover all three professions, though specifics vary.
+If your plan only names a psychologist, read what that wording means.

 Sessions and platform